-The meal pattern chart shows the minimum amounts of each required component that must be provided to each child for a meal to qualify for reimbursement.
+The meal pattern charts document the minimum amounts of each required component as well as any other requirements (i.e., milk types, sugar limits) that must be provided to each child for a meal to qualify for reimbursement.
 Children may be served larger portions, but at a minimum must be served the quantity specified in the meal pattern charts for each component.
 CEs and sites may serve any additional food that they choose.
 Serving sizes vary for children of different ages.